llvm/llvm-project/llvm/docs/GitHub.rst

 =============
 The LLVM project is using GitHub Pull Requests for Code Reviews.
 This document describes the typical workflow of creating a Pull Request and getting it reviewed and accepted.
-This is meant as an overview of the GitHub workflow, for compelete documentation refer to `GitHubs documentation <https://docs.github.com/pull-requests>`_.
+This is meant as an overview of the GitHub workflow, for complete documentation refer to `GitHub's documentation <https://docs.github.com/pull-requests>`_.

 GitHub Tools
 ------------